- For anyone with drug or alcohol concerns

 How long is a session?

-Each session lasts one hour.
+Each session lasts fifty minutes.

 How many sessions will I need?